ia-siddiqui/finalCapstone/Task 5 - capstone/README.md

 + Compound interest

 These calculators calculate either savings or monthly deposits, so a user can potentitally form a financially-viable spending plan.

+## Installation
+This program requires no additional packages to be installed

+## Usage
+When the program start, the user is presented with two options:
+[Initial user choice]